KrishnaGodspeed/simple-task-manager/readme.md

 # Simple Task Manager API

 This project implements a basic RESTful API for managing tasks.
 It allows users to create, retrieve, update, and delete tasks.
+The code in this project is deliberately riddled with errors.
+This project is used as a test for Saarthi Automated Code Review Mode.

 ## Features
 - Create a new task with a title, description, and due date.